 One of the reasons cooperatives have not reached their full potential in Curaçao is that people tend to have a very limited view of the kinds of activities cooperatives can perform.
-They tend to see them only as a financial institute, a credit union.
+They tend to see them only as financial institutes: credit unions.
 In fact, they can be adapted to many types of purpose.
 Cooperatives will succeed only where people design the type of business that best meets their real needs.

-One of the more universally accepted views in classifying cooperatives around the world is by its ownership structure, namely who are the members.
+One of the more universally accepted ways of classifying cooperatives around the world is by their ownership structure, namely, who the members are.
 Using this lens, cooperatives can be viewed as fitting into one of the following types: